IntelliJ IDEA tutorial¶

 tab - typically at the bottom of your IntelliJ window - to open the terminal window.
 The working directory is positioned at the top of your project.

-project.
+module.
 To see its contents, after a full gradle build completes, use the following cd

 command to change to its build/distributions